amazon-ion/ion-docs/_books/ion-1-1/src/glossary.md

 **argument**<br/>
 The sub-expression(s) within a macro invocation, corresponding to exactly one of the macro's parameters.

-**cardinality**<br/>
-Describes both the number of argument expressions that a parameter will accept when the macro is invoked, and the number of values that the parameter may expand to during evaluation.
-A parameter's cardinality can be `zero-or-one`, `exactly-one`, `zero-or-more`, or `one-or-more`, specified in a signature by one of the modifiers `?`, `!`, `*`, or `+` respectively.
-If no modifier is specified, cardinality defaults to `exactly-one`.

 **declaration**<br/>
 The association of a name with an entity (for example, a module or macro).
 See also _definition_.
 Not all declarations are definitions: some introduce new names for existing entities.